JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

 The resulting spectrum is shown below.
 It can be seen that there are regular oscillations in the transmittance, especially at low frequencies.
-These are due to interference of the directly transmitted light and light that has undergone internal reflection and generating a series of decaying etalons.
+These are due to interference of the directly transmitted light and light that has undergone internal reflection and generated a series of decaying etalons.

 .. _fig-lalanine-plottertab-coherent:
 .. figure:: ./_static/Figures/lalanine-plottingtab-coherent.png